 Learn how to add simple farmhouse style window trim to any window without any complicated cuts.
 This is the simple and easy way to achieve a custom look in the home.

-We have been living in our manufactured mobile home for almost 6 years.
+We have been living in our double wide manufactured mobile home for almost 6 years.
 One of the many updates that we have looked forward to adding in our home is window trim.

 Several years ago, we did a complete remodel on the exterior of our manufactured mobile home.
 This included new windows.
 If you have been following our story, you may know that we had to put our remodeling process on hold for a few years.
 We purchased some land and made the decision to have our home moved.